-Mary Kaylor is the Manager of Public Affairs for SHRM.
-She is on Twitter at @SHRMKaylor
+Mary Kaylor is a SHRM certified, Manager of Public Affairs for SHRM.
+She is on Twitter at @SHRMKaylor.

 On September 12, @shrmnextchat chatted with Women in HR Tech Chair, Jeanne Achille (@jeanneachille) and presenters Cecile Alper-Leroux (@cecilehcm), Alys Scott (@AlysWhistleHill) and Katharine Mobley (@KatharineMobley) about Women in HR Technology and how HR can work inside and outside their organizations to attrac